Very Large Mtn. Hemlock Clump-

 Yes, occasionally I DO put down the camera and fiddle with trees.
 We wired this tree lightly.
 Matt and I discussed how over-wiring a hemlock would simply destroy its natural grace.

 And this is how the Mountain Hemlock looks today, in January, 2015, after minor wiring touchup.
-More and more I’m inspired by what I see in the local mountains, which do not have as severe an environment as the Rockies, featuring moister, calmer forests that yet exhibit decay and entropy, and a ridiculous amount of wabi-sabi.
+More and more I’m inspired by what I see in the local mountains, which do not have as severe an environment as the Rockies, featuring moister, calmer forests that yet exhibit decay and entropy, and wabi-sabi.
 In the nearby Cascades and Coast ranges I’ve been very taken with the relationships of trunks, just visually, and also the communities of trees ecologically, and have sought out trees for bonsai that might communicate this.
 I tried to present this hemlock as simply as possible—without a pot or visible slab—to highlight those features.

 This tree made an appearance at the 2016 U.S. National Show, where it won the ‘Finest Evergreen Bonsai.’